hankhsu1996/jsonrpc-cpp-lib/README.md

 ## Contributing

-We welcome contributions!
-If you have suggestions or find any issues, feel free to open an issue or pull request.
+Contributions are welcome.
+If you have suggestions or find issues, please open an issue or pull request.

 ## License